Seledriac/An-introductory-python-library-to-supervised-neural-networks/README.md

 * Warning :
     - It is not recommended to close the model's prediction window during the execution of the program --> its best to press "n" to terminate the program

-This library was inspired by the Michael Nielsen's e-book : Neural Networks and deep learning (http://neuralnetworksanddeeplearning.com)
+This library was inspired by the Michael Nielsen's e-book : Neural Networks and deep learning (http://neuralnetworksanddeeplearning.com).
+"mnist_loader.py" script written by Michael Nielsen